-If you are any other eligible employee, you generally become a participant as of the first day of the month coincident with or next following the date you complete one "Eligibility Year" (defined below) and attain age 21.
+If you are an eligible employee, you generally become a participant as of the first day of the month coincident with or next following the date you complete one "Eligibility Year" (defined below) and attain age 21.
 You may elect to contribute to the Plan by completing the enrollment process as required by Human Resources and TIAA-CREF, the Plan's record keeper, including a salary reduction agreement to make Employee Contributions to TIAA-CREF.
-Eligible employees are automatically enrolled in the Plan as soon as they become participants.
-This means that unless you make an affirmative election not to contribute, or to contribute at a lower rate, you will be considered as having elected to contribute, each pay period, six percent (6%) of your Compensation.
+Eligible employees are automatically enrolled in the Plan as soon as administratively practicable following the date they become participants, with a minimum of thirty-days' notice of their automatic enrollment.
+This means that unless you make an affirmative election not to contribute, or to contribute at a lower rate, you will be considered as having elected to contribute, each pay period, six percent (6%) of your Compensation (as defined herein).